kuniyasu/udacity_homework1/README.md

 A triangle area ,that is closed by bottoms vertex and center on screen, is fixed.

-> note: If you not sufficient that Center on screen and more adaptive controll is necessary, Optical-flow or sume solution is better.
+> note: If you not sufficient that Center on screen and more adaptive controll is necessary, I will use Optical-flow or some solution.

 ### Step 2.
 Color Select
 ![select](./select_color.png)